tommcandrew/eventful-calendar/README.md

 Thanks to the react-beautiful-dnd library, events can be easily dragged and dropped in a different day.
 A function called [onDragEnd()](https://github.com/tommcandrew/eventful-calendar/blob/04fbde7f288f9b78c8406865443c042e6d5f4c7b/client/src/0-components/Month.js#L26-L32) is called in the Month component when the user drops the event.
 This function calls the [moveEvent](https://github.com/tommcandrew/eventful-calendar/blob/04fbde7f288f9b78c8406865443c042e6d5f4c7b/client/src/2-context/EventsContext.js#L67-L94) function in EventsContext.

 The react-beautiful-dnd library provides a Draggable component (for events) and a Droppable component (for days).
 Droppables require a unique id.
 A [date string](https://github.com/tommcandrew/eventful-calendar/blob/04fbde7f288f9b78c8406865443c042e6d5f4c7b/client/src/0-components/Day.js#L90) has been used for these ids.
-The moveEvent function extracts the date of the destination day from this id, then maps over all the events (from context) and replaces the data of the matching event when it finds it.
+The moveEvent function extracts the date of the destination day from this id, then maps over all the events (from context) and replaces the date of the matching event when it finds it.
 It then updates the local version of events before calling the moveEvent function on the backend which updates the database.
 Updates are performed in this order (local first, then database) because, otherwise, there would be a visible lag when the user drops the event.

 #### HOLIDAYS